jcaledo/ptm_v1/Rptm/cran-comments.md

 ## Resubmission

 This is a resubmission.
-Examples that make use of Internet resources may, occasionally, exhibit elapsed times greater than 10 seconds depending on the server state, which can lead to the appearance of NOTEs.
-To avoid that, now I have made use of ‘\donrunt{<example>}’ in the documentation of those function that make extensive use of Internet resources.
-The code of those functions that use Internet resources have also been modified to fail gracefully with an informative message if the resource is not available, instead of giving a check warning or error.
+Now a proper reference describing the method in the package has been included in the DESCRIPTION.
+In addition, now we have been careful to reset the user par() after running the vignettes code.

 ## Test environments